-Each EVRYTHNG Platform integration begins with an account, created when a developer signs up for the EVRYTHNG Dashboard.
+Each EVRYTHNG Platform implementation begins with an account, created when a developer signs up for the EVRYTHNG Dashboard.
 Management of account-level resources and other setup is done by the account owner as the ‘Operator’ actor.
-Operators can configure virtually all resources and relationships in an account, with the highest levels of access with their Operator API Key, or through the Dashboard.
+Operators can manage virtually all resources and relationships in an account, with the highest levels of access with their Operator API Key, or through the Dashboard.

 Accounts can also be shared between two or more Operators with separate Dashboard accounts, and given specific roles to allow controlled data access when sharing resources with collaborators.
 These roles can limit a guest Operator’s visibility to certain projects or Dashboard pages as required.

-Project resources are the primary method of limiting visibility of other types of resource through the project scope, and allow developers to implement a logical separation of resources to reflect their real-world grouping.
+Project resources are the primary method of grouping and limiting visibility of other types of resource, and allow developers to implement a logical separation of resources to reflect their real-world grouping.
 For example, a project may contain all Thngs that belong to a single marketing campaign, and also limit visibility to only other Operators that worked on that campaign.
-The majority of sub-account level resource types support scoping to one or more projects as required by the integration designer, except those that are designed to be accessible or affect the entire account, which may be scoped to all projects.
+The majority of resource types support scoping to one or more projects as required by the integration designer, except those that are designed to be accessible or affect the entire account, which may be scoped to all projects.

-Each project may contain one or more application resources which represent end-user web or mobile applications providing views and control over the resources contained in an account.
-For example, a warehouse manager may use a custom-made mobile app (represented as an EVRYTHNG application resource) that shows all stock in his warehouse, and allow him to mark them as received/shipped/missing as part of his job.
-These applications use their Application API Key to create and authenticate Application Users (see below) who interact with resources they own and control.
+Each project may contain one or more application resources which represent end-user web or mobile applications providing views into and control over the resources contained in an account.
+For example, a warehouse manager may use a mobile app (represented as an EVRYTHNG application resource) that shows all stock in his particular warehouse, and allow him to mark them as received/shipped/missing as they arrive and depart.
+These applications use their Access Tokens to directly interact with the resources the app owns and controls.

-Upon creation (as well as each subsequent login) an Application User is granted their own Application User API Key that is their access credential to interact with the resources that the account Operator has made available and in-scope to them.
+Upon creation (as well as each subsequent login) an Operatos is granted their own API Keys that is their access credential to interact with the resources that the account admin Operator has made available and in-scope to them.

-The core data containing resources of the EVRYTHNG Platform are Thngs.
-Each product connected to the Platform is represented by a Thng resources.
-To facilitate their roles as digital product counterparts, Thngs can store data as key-value pairs of JSON data as single value
+The core data resources of the EVRYTHNG Platform are Thngs.
+Each product item connected to the Platform is represented by a Thng resource.
+To facilitate their roles as digital product counterparts, Thngs can store any arbitrary data as JSON data, such as single value

 identifiers (SKU-level data), or as

-properties (real-time state) that have a history of previous values available.
+properties (real-time state) that include a history of previous values.

 Thngs can (and should) maintain a reference to their SKU in the form of a product resource.
 A product resource is designed to act as a class containing data and information that is common to all Thng instances.
-For example, a set of Thngs each representing individual soda cans should reference the single product resource that specifies the product barcode, serial number, color codes, and other common items of data.
+For example, a set of Thngs each representing individual items of clothing should reference the single product resource that specifies the SKU's barcode, serial number, color codes, and other common items of data.

 The third main resource type is the collection resource.
-A collection is designed to enable grouping of Thngs (and even other collections) into a single referrable resource, and usually represents a batch pallet of manufactured goods, a group of devices in the home, and other such groupings.
+A collection is designed to enable grouping of Thngs (and even other collections) into a single referrable resource, and usually represents a batch of manufactured goods, a group of products belonging to a particular user, and other such groupings.
 Like Thngs and products, collections can also contain

-As opposed to data container resources (Thngs, products, etc.), action resources can represent discrete events, messages, and other interactions by Application Users, devices, or other actors.
-Though not specifically designed as a mutable data container resource, actions can also include
+Action resources represent discrete events, messages, and other interactions by Application Users or other actors.
+Though not specifically designed as data container resource, actions can also include

-tags, to enhance their capabilities as a record of events.
+tags, to enhance their capabilities as a record of events and enhance discoverability.

-Actions have an action type associated in a similar relationship as product resources are to Thngs, and are always created on a target Thng, product, or collection as the interaction semantics require.
+Actions have an action type associated in a similar relationship as product resources are to Thngs, and are usually created on a target Thng, product, or collection.
 For example, an action could be created on a Thng to signify that is has been sold to a consumer, or on a collection to record it has moved to a new warehouse.